 The aggregate purchase price was \$46,971 thousand, consisting of 12,180,228 shares of the Company's ordinary shares amounting to \$43,021 thousand; 418,440 units of the Company's RSUs (represents 836,880 ordinary shares) amounting to \$2,011 thousand in exchange for Wisepal's unvested stock option of which 127,283 units (represents 254,566 ordinary shares) vested immediately on the acquisition date; other direct acquisition cost of \$252 thousand and a contingent consideration of 790,496 shares of the Company's ordinary shares amounting to \$1,687 thousand to be issued to the former parent company of Wisepal at US\$0.0005 per ordinary share based on the purchase agreement.
-The value of the Company's ordinary shares over the 2-day period before and after the terms of the acquisition were agreed to and announced.
-The value of the additional contingent ordinary shares to be issued was determined based on the market price of the Company's ordinary shares of the Company's ordinary shares to be issued was determined based on the market price of the Company's ordinary shares to be issued was determined based on the market price of the Company's ordinary shares to be issued was determined based on the market price of the Company's ordinary shares as of December 31, 2007.
+The value of the Company's ordinary shares and the vested portion of the RSUs issued were determined based on the average market price of the Company's ordinary shares over the 2-day period before and after the terms of the acquisition were agreed to and announced.
+The value of the additional contingent ordinary shares to be issued was determined based on the market price of the Company's ordinary shares as of December 31, 2007.